 Critically examining multiple perspectives and connections among local, national and global issues develops students' understanding of citizenship and identity and the interdependent or conflicting nature of individuals, communities, societies and nations.
-Exploring this interdependence students' broadens global consciousness and empathy with world conditions.
+Exploring interdependence broadens students' global consciousness and empathy with world conditions.
 Students will also acquire a better comprehension of tensions pertaining to economic relationships, sustainability and universal human rights.